tristanlatr/WPWatcher/README.md

 ```
 You can store the API Token in the WPScan default config file at `~/.wpscan/scan.yml` and not supply it via the wpscan CLI argument in the WPWatcher config file.
 See [WPSacn readme](https://github.com/wpscanteam/wpscan#save-api-token-in-a-file).

+If you're using RVM, the `wpscan_path` should point to the WPScan wapper like `/usr/local/rvm/gems/ruby-2.6.0/wrappers/wpscan`

 ### Full configuration options

 All configuration options with explanatory comments.